King's Scout: United Kingdom

-All Members should complete twelve months of either the Physical Activity or the Skill.

 Explorer Scouts and members of the Scout Network who are not holders of the Duke of Edinburgh's Silver Award or the Chief Scout's Diamond Award must complete an extra six months in either the Service or the longer of the Skills or Physical Recreation Challenge.

-King's Scouts are entitled to attend one King's Scout Parade held at Windsor Castle each year held on the Sunday closest to St George's Day; this is the only time when Scouts officially march.

-Upon the succession of King Charles III in September 2022, the award in the United Kingdom was renamed 'King's Scout'.
+Upon the succession of King Charles III in September 2022, the award in the United Kingdom was renamed "King's Scout".
 The first King's Scout in England was awarded to patrol leader Victor Watkins, of Broadstone, Dorset, on or before January 1910.
 The first person to hold both the Queen's Guide Award and the Queen's Scout Award was Susan Parker of 1st Brantham Panthers Venture Scout Unit in 1980.

 Australia

 Historically, it is given the first Australasian King's Scout was in New Zealand by August 1910.
 By October 1910, at least one troop in Australia had two King's Scouts, the 1st Kensington Troop, Adelaide.
 The first King's Scout in Queensland was awarded by June 1911.
 Those scouts were then eligible to complete 21 badges to be awarded the 'Silver Wolf'.